RedisAI/RedisAI/docs/intro.md

 ```

 ### What is a Redis Module?
 A **Redis module** is a shared library that can be loaded by the Redis server during runtime.
 Modules are useful for extending Redis with new data structures and logic.
-A Redis module leverages on the server's infrastructure.
-RedisAI is implemented as module, which allows it direct access to the data managed by the server.
+A Redis module leverages the server's infrastructure.
+RedisAI is implemented as a module, which allows it direct access to the data managed by the server.

 ??? info "Further reference"
     You can learn more about Redis modules at: